fisheryv/lobe-chat/docs/Deployment/Analytics.md

 # Data Statistics

-To better analyze the usage of LobeChat users, we have integrated several free/open-source data statistics services in LobeChat for collecting user usage data, which you can enable as needed.
+To better analyze the usage of PlanChat users, we have integrated several free/open-source data statistics services in PlanChat for collecting user usage data, which you can enable as needed.

 #### TOC